|

 Autism

-- Excellent overview from Wikipedia covering the history of the
+- Check out an excellent overview from Wikipedia covering the history of the

 disease, related symptoms, diagnosis and related controversies,